William Alexander Graham

 William Alexander Graham (September 5, 1804 – August 11, 1875) was a United States senator from North Carolina from 1840 to 1843, a senator later in the Confederate States Senate from 1864 to 1865, the 30th governor of North Carolina from 1845 to 1849 and U.S. secretary of the Navy from 1850 to 1852, under President Millard Fillmore.
 He was the Whig Party nominee for vice-president in 1852 on a ticket with General Winfield Scott.

 Early life and education

-Graham was born at Vesuvius Furnace near Lincolnton, North Carolina.
+Graham was born at Vesuvius Furnace near Lincolnton, North Carolina, the son of Joseph and Isabella (Davidson) Graham.
 His Scots-Irish grandfather James Graham (1714–1763) was born in Drumbo, County Down, Northern Ireland and settled in Chester County in the Province of Pennsylvania.

-Graham graduated from the University of North Carolina at Chapel Hill in 1824.
-He studied law, was admitted to the bar in 1825, and began practicing law in Hillsborough.
+Graham attended the University of North Carolina at Chapel Hill, where he studied law and was an active member of the Dialectic Society.
+He graduated in 1824, was admitted to the bar in 1825, and began practicing law in Hillsborough.

+He married Susannah Sarah Washington, a descendant of George Washington's half-brother, Lawrence Washington, in 1836.

 Political career

 From 1833 to 1840, Graham was a member of the North Carolina House of Commons from Orange County.
 He served twice as speaker of that house.

 In 1840, Graham was elected to the United States Senate as a Whig to fill the vacancy created by the resignation of Robert Strange.
 He served in the Senate from November 25, 1840, to March 3, 1843.
 In the Twenty-seventh Congress, he was chairman of the Senate Committee on Claims.
 His older brother, James Graham, had been representing North Carolina in the House since 1833.

 From 1845 to 1849, Graham was Governor of North Carolina.
 Having declined appointments as ambassador to Spain and Russia in 1849, he was appointed Secretary of the Navy in the cabinet of President Millard Fillmore in 1850 and served until 1852.
 In the 1852 presidential election, he was the unsuccessful Whig nominee for vice president as Winfield Scott's running mate.
 The ticket only carried 42 electoral votes from the four states of Kentucky, Massachusetts, Tennessee, and Vermont.

 Graham was a member of the North Carolina Senate from 1854 to 1866.
 In December 1860, James Alexander Hamilton of New York made an abortive appeal to the Pennsylvania presidential electors that they vote for Graham for president as a possible means of preserving the Republic.

 Although Graham was a Unionist who opposed early secessionist efforts, he eventually voted for secession after Fort Sumter.
 Graham was a senator in the Confederate Senate from 1864 to 1865.
 In April 1865, with the Confederacy near defeat, Graham personally led a delegation that included another former governor, David Swain, to ask Union General William T. Sherman for a truce so that the state's capital, Raleigh, might be spared violence and destruction.
 Sherman agreed.